PrasoonPractice/Video-Player-For-Local-Files/README.md

 # Video-Player-For-Local-File

-<p>This is a personal project created using React.js to Play local video files on the browser.
+<p>This is a personal project created using React.js to Play local video files on the browser.</p>
-ReadMe will be updated soon with the details.</p>

 # Demo - Try it yourself